YargKlnc/NoSQL-Challenge/README.md

     Below were taken into consideration to answer the 4 questions in below:

-        •	Use count_documents to display the number of documents contained in the result.
+        •	Count_documents was used to display the number of documents contained in the result.

-        •	Display the first document in the results using pprint.
+        •	The first document in the results was displayed using pprint.

-        •	Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.
+        •	The result was converted to a Pandas DataFrame, and the number of rows in the DataFrame was printed, and the first 10 rows was displayed.

                 1. Which establishments have a hygiene score equal to 20?